 Imagine you were putting together a 1000 piece puzzle and had no clue what-so-ever what the picture is of.
 So you just keep trying different things to see if they fit, and hope you might figure out what you’re building as you go.
 This might be fun for some people, but for most, they’d get frustrated and give up.

 Now imagine doing that same puzzle where you know what you’re putting together.
 Not only that, but you have some guidelines on how the pieces fit.
 That would probably be a heck of a lot nicer, right?

 Building a website isn’t exactly a puzzle (although it might seem like one at times!), but it really helps to be able to picture what you want to create while you’re working on it.

 We start out by talking about their business.
 What do they do?
-What makes them different from the other people who do the same thing?
+How are they different from the other people who do the same thing?
 What do they love about their work?
-What’s their real struggle point right now?
-What made them decide it’s time to build a website?
-Do they already have branding elements like logos, colors and typefaces they use in their business (and if not, what sorts of things are they looking for)?
 What’s their personality like, and how do they show that in their business?
+What types of clients do they see, and what kinds would they like to be seeing?